-We are pleased to announce the release of BrainSuite version 17a.
-BrainSuite17a includes many new features, including automated parameter tuning for skull-stripping and new diffusion modeling tools.
+We are pleased to announce the release of BrainSuite version 18a.
+BrainSuite18a includes many recently added features, including automated parameter tuning for skull-stripping and new diffusion modeling tools.

-The latest version of BrainSuite (v.17a) is available for download.
+The latest version of BrainSuite (v.18a) is available for download.
 This release features:

 - New automated skull-stripping parameter tuning

 - GUI for Windows, Mac OSX, and Linux platforms

 - Command line tools for performing cortical surface extraction, surface/volume registration, and processing of diffusion weighted images

 - Ability to create and use custom brain atlases.

 - Source code (C++ and Matlab) is provided under a GPLv2 license (see http://brainsuite.org/building/ for build instructions)

 - Compiled MATLAB code now uses MATLAB R2015b Matlab Compiler Runtime, which provides improved compatibility with more recent versions of Mac OS X.